ammnt/ammnt/index.md

 Now I am interested in the following technologies and knowledge:
 - DevOps culture and ITIL framework;
 - Docker, Docker Compose and Docker Swarm;
-- Prometeus, Grafana and Graylog;
+- Prometheus, Grafana and Graylog;
 - QUIC and HTTP/3 protocols;
 - DNS-over-HTTPS and DNS-over-HTTP/3 protocols;
 - NGINX and HTTP Rest API protocol experience.